constructorfleet/Deepthought-Schema/README.md

 ## Where's the value?
 I don't get it - Editorial

-I like reading about software architectural design.
+I have always been drawn to software architectural design.
 I also am one of those blatantly guilty of focusing on code, not the documentation - and if you know me, I'm lazy.
 I don't write a lot of APIs, which seems to be the focus of GraphQL - but the idea of schema-first, validated, self-describing resonated with me.
 Take Ansible, with well-defined YAML formatted documentation, the ArgSpec must still be implemented; allowing for implementation/documentation to divergence.